radtek/RowCallBackend/README.md

 # RowCallBackend

 ## Structure
-This repository contains code for SOAP service writen in Java, REST service written in C#, client consuming the REST service (made with HTML) and another client consuming the SOAP service made with Java.
+This repository contains code for SOAP service writen in Java, REST service written in C#, client consuming the REST service and another client consuming the SOAP service.

 Code will first be used as a mandatory assignment for System Integration and later on will be refactored into Final project for System Integration and Development of Large Systems.